lemonjesus/TranscodeBot/README.md

 ## Usage
 TranscodeBot requires two volumes to be mounted for it to be useful.

 * `/input` - is your watch directory.
 This can be mounted as Read-Only.
-When a file is added to this directory, TranscodeBot will add it to its processing queue. **New in the Ruby Version: only added files, not preexisting files, will be added to the queue.**
+When a file is added to this directory, TranscodeBot will add it to its processing queue.
 * `/output` - Where you want the movie to go.
 Because TranscodeBot preserves file paths (see below), you can make your output the same place you store and serve your media for a more automated pipeline.
+* `/app/config.yml` - Map this volume to your config file, if you have one.

 TranscodeBot will not back-transcode, meaning its `/output` directory is basically write-only.

-### All Supported ENV Vars
-Their usage is spotted throught the documentation, but here is the comprehensive list:

-* `FFMPEG_LOGS` - set to `true` to redirect FFMPEG output to the docker log.
-* `FORCE_CMD` - set to space-separated args to pass to FFMPEG instead of the default.
-See below.
-* `ALLOW_OVERWRITE` - never skip of the output file exists, always retranscode it.
-* `ENQUEUE_ON_START` - on bot startup, add all of the files currently in the input directory to the queue to be processed.
-Defaults to false.
-* **REMOVED IN RUBY VERSION** `DELETE_SOURCE` - deletes the source file after transcoding is done.
-Use with caution.
-* `UID` - the user id to write as.
-* `GID` - the group id to write as.
+## Configuration
+All configuration options are documented in the example `config.yml` file with their defaults.
+In Docker, this file should be mapped as a volume to `/app/config.yml`.
+If you do not supply one, the defaults are used.

 ## Operation
 TranscodeBot watches its input directory for incoming media and mirrors it into an output directory after transcode.
 For example: